s0urc3c0d3/xmppfs/README.md

 License
-Tis software is released under GLPv2 (http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+This software is released under GLPv2 (http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
 A copy of GLPv2 is located in LICENSE file

 How to build